MicrosoftDocs/power-pages-docs/power-pages-docs/security/waf-faq.md

 | Match value | / |
 | Traffic settings | Deny |

 When the firewall receives traffic from the United States, the first rule is evaluated, and subsequent rules are discarded.
-If requests come from outside the United States, the first rule is not evaluated, and the second rule is applied, blocking all requests.
+If requests come from outside the United States, the first rule isn't evaluated, and the second rule is applied, blocking all requests.

-## My site receives an average of 1500 requests in 5 minutes.
+## My site receives an average of 1,500 requests in 5 minutes.
 I want to configure a WAF rule to protect my site by preventing any DDoS attack.
 How should I set up my WAF rules?

 Configure the rules with the following settings: